-OK, so this relates to a TV series translated from a collection of detective books, but I’m hoping readers will allow me a little latitude.
+This piece relates not to a film, but to a TV series translated from a collection of detective books.
+Hopefully readers will allow me a little latitude.

-I think most people know that (Chief) Inspector Morse was originally the owner and driver of a Lancia, not a Jaguar Mk2 (or was that really a Daimler?).
-Having read most of the books by Colin Dexter many years ago on the back of viewing a few of the TV episodes (pre-kids, one had time to waste like that), a few thoughts were stimulated by the changes wrought by the TV production company in its adaptations from the books.
+I think most people know that (Chief) Inspector Morse was originally the owner and driver of a Lancia, not a Jaguar Mark 2 (or was that really a Daimler?).
+Having read most of the books by Colin Dexter many years ago on the back of viewing a few of the TV episodes (pre-kids, one had time to waste like that), a few thoughts were stimulated by the changes wrought by the TV production company in its literary adaptations.

-First, in the books, Lewis is a Welshman in the latter stages of his career rather than a rather young and guileless Geordie (the clue’s in the name and should, on reflection, have been an obvious incongruity to anyone watching the TV series).
+Firstly, in print, Lewis is a Welshman in the latter stages of his career, rather than a rather young and guileless Geordie (the clue’s in the name and should, on reflection, have been an obvious incongruity to anyone watching the TV series).
 Second, and most obvious, there’s a red Jaguar with a black vinyl roof instead of the Lancia.
-Third, and more importantly, exactly what was the Lancia in question in the books?
+Third, and most importantly, exactly what was the Lancia in question?

 Trawling the web, there seems no really satisfactory answer as to why there was the change in nationality and age profile for the Sergeant side-kick: perhaps it was just down to the fact that Kevin Whately was popular at the time, having been a member of the cast of the cult Friday night hit “Auf Wiedersehen Pet”, and that there were few near-60s Welsh actors around at the time.